hanaiitm/TDS-Bonus-Project---PPT-Generator/README.md

-# 📊 Gyaan Deck – Auto-Generate a Presentation from Text
+# 📊 Goal Deck – Auto-Generate a Presentation from Text

 **Your Text, Your Style – Turn bulk text or markdown into a polished PowerPoint presentation.**

-Gyaan Deck is a lightweight web app that lets anyone paste long-form text (markdown, prose, notes, reports) and instantly convert it into a styled, ready-to-present PowerPoint deck.
+Goal Deck is a lightweight web app that lets anyone paste long-form text (markdown, prose, notes, reports) and instantly convert it into a styled, ready-to-present PowerPoint deck.
 Simply upload your own template, add optional guidance, and supply your preferred LLM API key — the app will handle the rest.

 ---